boxkite-ml/boxkite/examples/grafana-prometheus/README.md

 ## Alerts

 Default alerting rules on inference metrics are evaluated every minute.
-If their values exceed the predefined threshold for 5 minutes, a notification will be sent out to the default notification channel.
-Please refer to [Grafana Tutorial](https://grafana.com/docs/grafana/latest/alerting/notifications/#add-a-notification-channel) for setting up your preferred notification channel.
+If their values exceed the predefined threshold for 5 minutes straight, a notification will be sent out to the default notification channel (eg. email, slack, etc.).
+Please refer to [Grafana Tutorial](https://grafana.com/docs/grafana/latest/alerting/notifications/#add-a-notification-channel) for setting up your preferred channel.

 ## Classification